DreamOfTheRedChamber/think-bigger/README.md

 * Interviewer profile: interviewer's linked profile, blog, twitter

 ### Stories about general experience<a id="stories-about-general-experience"></a>
+#### Principles <a id="principles"></a>
+* Do not take it personal.
+Everything should be related to the job.

 #### Know yourself <a id="know-yourself"></a>
 ##### Tell me about yourself<a id="tell-me-about-yourself"></a>
 * **What the interviewer is really asking**:
   * What is your career plan
   * Why are you interested in their company
 * **Key points**:
   * Step 1.
+What you are interested in
+  * Step 2.
 Shape your career story into past, present & future sections
-  * Step 2.
-Choose whether your career story is a straight progression or if you are making a transition
+  * Step 3.
+(Optional) Choose whether your career story is a straight progression or if you are making a transition
-* **My answer**:
-  * I tried on a lot of different areas including robotics, computer vision and information security, distributed system during my school years.
-I found myself really like building things, especially things related with distributed systems.
-There are so many things which could go wrong and there are so many trade offs and decisions to make.
-  * During my internship and work, I learned many popular big data and distributed technologies and industrial development processes.
-I am ready to move my career to next stage and continue my journey in distributed systems.
+  * Step 4.
+Why you are interested in the position/company

 ##### Tell me about a time you failed?
 How did you deal with the situation<a id="a-time-you-failed"></a>
 * **What the interviewer is really asking**: